Skip to content

 6. Don’t avoid the birds and bees!

 Teenagers are teenagers, biological beings whose bodies are going through a hormonal change that can be frustrating for them.
-The teachings that we have learned all together, within the Church of Christ regarding abstaining from sexual relations until marriage, is the sole instruction on the topic.
+The teachings that we have learned all together, within the Church Of Christ regarding abstaining from sexual relations until marriage, is the sole instruction on the topic.
 But we have the duty to be their constant reminder, be their guide in this time.
 Yes, it’s awkward.
 But you have the tools.
 You have the teachings of God and through modern technology you have countless resources that will help you educate your teenagers.
 Others simply instill in their children phrases such as “No sex, no drugs – and guess who’s watching you?”
-If they’re younger, before they head over to a friend’s house, have them remind themselves “I am a member of the Church of Christ.
+If they’re younger, before they head over to a friend’s house, have them remind themselves “I am a member of the Church Of Christ.
 I can make good decisions.
 God loves me and is always watching me.”

 7. You will survive!